rednafi/rednafi.com/content/python/sort_by_a_custom_sequence_in_django.md

 | 5  | E    | 50    | 35               |
 ```

-## Using searched CASE expression to order a queryset
+## Using searched CASE expressions to order querysets

 With the intro explanations out of the way, here's how you can sort the `products` table
 introduced in the previous section by a list of product ids: